backstage/backstage/plugins/vault-backend/README.md

 ## Features

 - List the secrets present in a certain path
-- Use different secret engines for different components
+- Use different secret engines for different entities
 - Open a link to view the secret
 - Open a link to edit the secret
 - Renew the token automatically with a defined periodicity